The $549 Mongoose Switchback Expert Mountain Bike [Review]

 Riding the Mongoose Switchback Expert

-I took the Mongoose Switchback Expert on a few test rides on moderate but not aggressive trails at a reasonable speed.
+I took the Mongoose Switchback Expert mountain bike on a few test rides on moderate but not aggressive trails at a reasonable speed.
 Smooth trails are a better choice than rough ones, especially when it comes to rocks and roots.
 The coil fork isn’t all that responsive, and unlike a fork with an air spring you can’t adjust it to customize the feel for your weight and riding style.
 I found I needed to keep my speed in check to keep the front wheel tracking and in control.
 If you want to ride trails as fast as possible, you’ll likely progress beyond the Mongoose Switchback Expert rather quickly.

 However, if you’re like many of my non-bike friends asking for a bike recommendation and want to ride on the road, and maybe off road a little, the Switchback Expert could be a good fit.
 The drivetrain is generally pretty quiet when pedaling on smooth surfaces, though things start to clang the faster (and rougher!) you ride.